EnigmaCurry/curlbomb/README.md

 	print("Hello, from Python!")
 	EOF

-Note that the resource curlbomb sends doesn't need to be a script.
-Here's a useful command to send a tarball of your private SSH keys to another client you're setting up:
+curlbomb can also transfer files and directories with put and get commands:

+    # Recursively copy a local directory to a client:
+	curlbomb put ~/.ssh

+	# Recursively copy remote directory to the server:
+	curlbomb get /var/log

+The put and get commands are just convenience wrappers for running tar on both ends of the curlbomb pipe.
+You can achieve the same thing with
+this:

+    # Recursively copy a local directory to a client:
-    tar cjh -C $HOME .ssh | curlbomb -c "tar xjv -f"
+	tar cjh -C $SOURCE_DIR/.. $SOURCE_DIR | curlbomb run -c "tar xjv -f"

+	# Recursively copy a remote directory to the server:
+	echo "tar cjh $1" | curlbomb -l | tar xjv -C $DEST_DIR

 The -c parameter tells the client what command to run the resource with.
 By specifying "tar xj -f" you are telling it to read the resource directly as a tarball and extract it.

 By default, curlbomb constructs URLs with the IP address of the local machine.
 This usually means that clients on another network will be